zen0bit/awesome-stars/topics.md

 ## cli

+- [Bharath-code/git-scope](https://github.com/Bharath-code/git-scope) - A fast TUI to see the status of all git repositories on your machine.
 - [sharkdp/fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'
 - [gmou3/scrapetubefzf](https://github.com/gmou3/scrapetubefzf) - Terminal-based portal to Youtube.
 An alternative to ytfzf.
 - [asciinema/asciinema](https://github.com/asciinema/asciinema) - Terminal session recorder, streamer and player 📹